 When starting a jade plant from a leaf, start by selecting a healthy leaf from the plant.
 Snip the leaf from the plant.
 The next step in propagating jade plants from leaves is to lay the jade leaf onto a potting mixture of half vermiculite or perlite and half soil.
 Water the potting mixture once after you lay the jade leaf down and water sparingly until the leaf puts out roots.

 Once the leaf has taken root, the leaf will start to grow plantlets, or tiny plants, from the edges of the leaf that touch the soil.
-It should take about 2 weeks – 2 months for plantlets to appear.
+It should take anywhere from 2 weeks to 2 months for plantlets to appear.